 What plants to grow in a greenhouse garden?
 Remember the greenhouse garden is like moving your garden south.
 It will be always at least a bit warmer in your greenhouse than it is outside, even in the winter.
 That means that you can grow things earlier than in your outdoor garden, and also grow plants that like it warmer than your local weather can offer.

-I planted the peas in March, and they germinated and grew, despite the fact that the outdoor temperature sometimes dropped to -20c in the nights.
+I planted the peas in March, and they germinated and grew, despite the fact that the outdoor temperature sometimes dropped to -20C some nights.

 Closer to the last frost day we replant, or interplant heat-loving plants like tomatoes, peppers, cucumbers, and eggplants.
-Cabbage and co like it cooler, those are not good for a summer greenhouse garden.
+Cabbage family plants like it cooler, those are not good for a summer greenhouse garden.

 Another great plant for the greenhouse garden is day neutral strawberries.
 This will start producing much earlier than anything outdoors and continue till late into fall.

 Dwarf tropical trees like figs and lemons are also a great addition to your greenhouse garden.
 Depending on your winter weather they will need to be moved indoors for the cold months.